Little scores in OT, Jets hand Ducks 11th straight loss

-WINNIPEG, Manitoba (AP) — Bryan Little scored at 4:49 of overtime to give the Winnipeg Jets a 4-3 victory over Anaheim on Sunday night, extending the Ducks’ losing streak to a franchise-record 11 games.

-Anaheim general manager Bob Murray issued a statement after the game, saying he isn’t considering firing coach Randy Carlyle.
+WINNIPEG, Manitoba (AP) — Amaheim general manager Bob Murray was quick to say he isn’t considering firing coach Randy Carlyle after the Ducks’ franchise-record 11th straight loss.

 “While it’s not my preference to make comments on this topic during the season, our recent play has led to many questions.
-Our fans are frustrated, rightfully so, and deserve a response from me,” Murray said.
-“At this time, I am not considering a coaching change.
-I am more focused on our players, specifically with who is going to step up in this situation.
+Our fans are frustrated, rightfully so, and deserve a response from me,” Murray said Sunday night after the Ducks’ 4-3 overtime loss to the Winnipeg Jets.

 Most Read Sports Stories